Coby Karl, Head Coach

 Brian Walsh, Assistant Coach

-Brian Walsh begins his third season with the South Bay Lakers as an assistant coach, bringing an extensive background of coaching with him.
+Brian Walsh begins his fourth season with the South Bay Lakers as an assistant coach, bringing an extensive background of coaching with him.

 A teacher of the game at virtually every level, Walsh played a role in developing younger players as an assistant at Albuquerque High School in 2014-15.
 Prior to that, Walsh gained a wealth of experience at the international level, working in a coaching capacity in countries such as Venezuela, Belarus, China and Vietnam.